 UNIT 4: Evaluation of learning in Social science

-- 4.1 Purpose of evaluation in social science - 4.2 Techniques of evaluating learner achievement in social science: Written and Oral test, Observation tools - 4.3 Assessment: formative and summative - 4.4 Construction of teacher made test - 4.5 Diagnostic test for children with disabilities.
+- 4.1 Purpose of evaluation in social science. - 4.2 Techniques of evaluating learner achievement in social science: Written and Oral test. - 4.3 Construction of teacher made test - 4.4 Diagnostic test for children with disabilities.